-Strong Communities is a comprehensive community-wide initiative for the primary prevention of child maltreatment in families with children aged 0-10 years.
-(19) It aims to promote changes in perceptions, beliefs, and behaviour, and build a sense of community by increasing caring, inclusion, and both individual and collective actions to support families with young children.
-(19, 25, 71) Strong Communities is delivered face-to-face in community settings as a whole-of-system approach that targets the entire community.
+Strong Communities is a comprehensive, community-wide initiative for the primary prevention of child maltreatment in families with children aged 0-10 years (Admon Livny and Katz, 2016).
+It aims to promote changes in the community's perceptions, beliefs, and behaviour, and build a sense of community by increasing caring, inclusion, and both individual and collective actions to support families with young children (Admon Livny and Katz, 2016, McDonell et al., 2015, McLeigh et al., 2015).
+Strong Communities is delivered face-to-face in community settings as a whole-of-system approach that targets the entire community.
 Outreach workers mobilise individuals and institutions such as faith communities, businesses, schools, and civic clubs, to develop and implement localised action plans.
 It also involves neighbours voluntarily assisting one another, especially families of young children.

-- Mostly utilises existing facilities and manpower (e.g. local government, families, and community organizations, parents, volunteers, and educational staff) within the community. - An outreach staff member with extensive experience in community work (e.g. nurse, school administrator) is assigned to coordinate the program for a community sized between 5,000 and 50,000 people. - Includes an implementation guide and manuals.
+- Mostly utilises existing facilities, staff and infrastructure (e.g. local government, families, and community organizations, parents, volunteers, and educational staff) within the community. - An outreach staff member with extensive experience in community work (e.g. nurse, school administrator) is assigned to coordinate the program for a community sized between 5,000 and 50,000 people. - Includes an implementation guide and manuals.